coderefinery/social-coding/content/licensing.md

 **2. Permissive (MIT, BSD, Apache)**

 - Derivative work does not have to be shared
+- Permissive: gives the public permission to use, modify, and share, without any condition for downstream licensing
+- If the licenses of components are permissive, one may use any open license they want.

 ```{figure} img/MIT.png
 :alt: Permissions, conditions, and limitations of the MIT license